-In the short-term, your team may need a project management system to delegate tasks, a CRM system to keep track of donors, and a giving platform to raise funds and increase donor retention.
+Your team may benefit from a project management system to delegate tasks, a CRM to keep track of donors, and a giving platform to raise funds and increase donor retention.

-When considering which resources you need, consider the following:
+When considering which resources you need, answer the following:

 - Does your staff have the tools they need to do their jobs?

-- What new tools, platforms, or apps would have helped you accomplish last year's goals?
+- What tools, platforms, or apps would have helped you accomplish last year's goals?

 7. Get buy-in from your team 💪

-Lastly, present your strategic plan to your executive director, board of directors, and funders.
-Ensure each person is aligned with your mission, objectives, and budget.
+Lastly, present your strategic plan to your stakeholders, ensuring that everyone understands and is on board with your mission, objectives, and budget.

-As you present your strategic plan in an executive or board meeting, remember to return to the following points:
+As you present your strategic plan, remember to return to the following points:

-- Does each objective align with your mission?
+- Does every objective align with your mission?

-- Does each project plan offer enough time, resources, and people to accomplish your objectives?
+- Does each project plan offer enough time, resources, and people to be successful?

 - Does your team have the right tools to accomplish your objectives?

-Givebutter can help you accomplish your strategic priorities
+Let Givebutter help you accomplish your strategic priorities